 Diagnosing a blank thermostat screen

-A few issues may lie behind the fearful “Blank Screen of Doom.”
+A few issues may lie behind the “blank screen of doom.”
 Some are easy to solve; others will take the knowledge and training of a professional HVAC technician.

 - The thermostat may have dead batteries.
-Many digital thermostats use batteries rather than being wired into the transformer that is part of the HVAC equipment.
-To change the batteries, you have to first remove the face plate.
+Many digital thermostats use batteries rather than being wired into the transformer that’s part of the HVAC equipment.
+To change the batteries, you have to first remove the faceplate.
 (If you have an owner’s manual, look up how to remove it there.)
 Change the batteries to see if this restores the thermostat screen.

-- There may be a problem with the air conditioner or heater that has caused the transformer to stop sending voltage to run the thermostat.
+- There may be a problem with the air conditioner or heater that has made the transformer stop sending voltage to run the thermostat.
 For an air conditioner, the problem might be the safety switch installed in the drain pan activating because of an overflow.
 For a gas furnace, the trouble might be the limit switch.
-You will need a professional to repair these troubles.
+You’ll need a professional to repair these issues.